privacy-scaling-explorations/maci/website/versioned_docs/version-v3.0_alpha/overview/workflow.md

 ## Poll lifecycle

 As described above, a core contract of MACI is a Poll.
 Coordinators can deploy polls and add vote options to polls, which users can then vote on.
-Although each instance of MACI can deploy multiple Polls, only one Poll can be active at a time.

 In essence, each MACI Poll is a state machine which has 3 stages: